 Job Interviews – All The Advice You Need

-Job Interview Advice for Job seekers For many people a job interview is a daunting prospect.
+For many people a job interview is a daunting prospect.
 It is a relatively unnatural situation whereby the candidate sits in front of one or more people and engages in a dialogue designed to discover the best person for the job.
 This can feel like an interrogation for some and is very stressful for many even for the most experienced interviewees.

 We have interviewed more than 3,000 people over the past 15 years for a range of jobs ranging from entry level right up to director level.
 We have been interviewed many times ourselves and know how it feels from both sides of the desk.
 Our recommended products have been created and updated by us over a period of years and are designed to help job interview candidates to succeed irrespective of the type or level of position.